msb-msb/CNC_workbench/README.md

 CNC_workbench
 =============

-add on workbench for FreeCAD to do CNC operations
+Add on workbench for FreeCAD to do CNC operations

-this is just a test bench for adding CAM capability to FreeCAD, using HeeksCNC libraries
+This is just a test bench for adding CAM capability to FreeCAD, using HeeksCNC libraries
+At the moment, I am just playing with Cloud9 and git- so nothing is really happening here....